dermesser/libsocket/README.md

 * IPv6 (client, server; if your machine supports it)
 * TCP (client, server)
 * UDP (client, server)
-* UNIX Domain Sockets (DGRAM&STREAM server/client), only for Linux
+* UNIX Domain Sockets (DGRAM/STREAM server/client)
 * Intelligent algorithms to get the best connection and no errors
 * Easy use (one function call to get a socket up and running, another one to close it)
 * Proper error processing (using `errno`, `gai_strerror()` etc.) and exception system.